 Children who have been abused are often highly alert and sensitive to changes in their environment.
-Theyre constantly on the look out for cues which might indicate a situation about to turn dangerous.
+They are constantly on the look out for cues that might indicate a situation about to turn dangerous.

 Jessica is four years old.
 She used to live in flat with her mum but she was removed when she was three.
 Her mum loves her, but when she got drunk which was often her mum would get angry and lash out at Jessica, beating and scratching her.

 Even as a toddler Jessica learnt to read the danger signs; her mum would always drink from the same glass and smoke a lot, and then she would start to talk to herself, then yell.
 Thats when Jessica would know she had to go to her safe place.

 Crying in the dark

 Jessica would hide in the concrete stairwell of their building, and Mum usually didnt chase after her.
 Jessica would stay there for hours, sitting on the cold concrete with nothing to do except cry.
 When she thought her mum was asleep, she would sneak back inside the flat, if she hadnt been locked out.

 To make matters worse, her mum made Jessica feel that the abuse was her fault.

 Although she is now living in a safe environment with a foster family Jessica remained constantly anxious and alert, finding it hard to relax in normal situations.

 Jessica was four years old when she came to Act for Kids.
 She found it hard to trust adults, and was constantly on edge in their company.
 Our therapists have slowly shown her how to feel calm and regulate her anxiety, so that she is longer on high alert.
 Jessica now looks forward to seeing her therapist each week.
 She is starting to understand that it is not her fault her mum abused her.
 She now knows she deserves to be loved and cared for, just for being her.

 …were abused or neglected